David231723/Project_2/README.md

-# S&P 500 RETURNS VS MOST RELEVANT STOCKS OF TOP SECTORS
+# **S&P 500 RETURNS VS MOST RELEVANT STOCKS OF TOP SECTORS**

 The goal of this project is study which is the best way to invest.
 It is putting you money into a index like the S&P 500?
 Or the best way to go is investing on a leader company of one the best sectors of the US economy?
 We will find out based on the historical performace of the index & companies by:

-    - Create a function to import historical data of the stocks from an API
+    - Create a function to import historical data of the stocks from an API.
-    - Import historical price data from the S&P 500 from a casv dowloaded in Kaggle
+    - Import historical price data from the S&P 500 from a csv dowloaded in Kaggle.
-    - Create chart to explore the price evolution of the main companies in each sector
+    - Create chart to explore the price evolution of the main companies in each sector.
-    - Explore if it exist similar patterns between the price evolution of the companies of the same sector
+    - Explore if it exist similar patterns between the price evolution of the companies of the same sector.
-    - Finally, we are going to explore the difference of returns between the top stocks vs the S&P 500 index
+    - Finally, we are going to explore the difference of returns between the top stocks vs the S&P 500 index.
+What would have been the return for each dollar I would have invested?

 We have used the following as our main sources of data: